KaustavSaikia/Project/README.md

                  > AstroAssignment2.html

 <b><a href="https://github.com/KaustavSaikia/Project/tree/master/Astro_Mobile">Astro_Mobile </a></b>: - QA Assignment Level 3 (Mobile) test codes committed.<br>
 In this assignment download links for Android and iOS mobile were provided.
 There are some limitations to automate the already installed apps.
-The details are as below:- <br>
+The details are as below:-
      1) iOS Mobile: To auitomate iOS app we would need the app source code base.
-Apple don't allow directly to interat with the app, we need to sign the app with Apple developer profile and generate the .ipa file to perform automation. <br>
+Apple don't allow directly to interat with the app, we need to sign the app with Apple developer profile and generate the .ipa file to perform automation.
-    2) Android app: - <br>
+     2) Android app: -
             i) To automate already installed app we need to find out the "appPackage" and "appActivity".
 We can find out these using App Info app (available in play store).
 I got the information for Astro Mobile app, the details are appPackage="com.astro.astroview" and appActivity= "com.astro.astroview.activities.LauncherActivity" but after launching the app its thwoing exception.
-Looks like debug is not enabled for the app for which I would need the Manifest file. <br>
-        ii) If team provide the debug android app I can automate it without any issue. <br>
+Looks like debug is not enabled for the app for which I would need the Manifest file. ii) If team provide the debug android app I can automate it without any issue.
-    For the above reason I couldn't develop the test automation code for mobile. <br>
+For the above reason I couldn't develop the test automation code for mobile.
 I have create a class with the basic test code to run a test in Android mobile with the Appium server details so that you can review the code.
-If you run the test it will launch the app but will exit with an exception. <br>
+If you run the test it will launch the app but will exit with an exception.